Devilla/docs/ens-improvement-proposals/ensip-13-secondary-authentication-for-ens.md

 Control of `mainAddress` and ownership of `mainAddress` assets is proven if any associated `authAddress` is the `msg.sender` or has signed the message.

 Practically, this would work by performing the following operations:
-1. Get the resolver for `authENS`
+1. Get the resolver for `authPNS`
-2. Get the `eip5131:vault` TEXT record of `authENS`
+2. Get the `eip5131:vault` TEXT record of `authPNS`
 3. Parse `<authKey>:<mainAddress>` to determine the `authKey` and `mainAddress`.
-4. MUST get the reverse ENS record for `mainAddress` and verify that it matches `<mainENS>`.
+4. MUST get the reverse PNS record for `mainAddress` and verify that it matches `<mainPNS>`.
-    - Otherwise one could set up other ENS nodes (with auths) that point to `mainAddress` and authenticate via those.
+    - Otherwise one could set up other PNS nodes (with auths) that point to `mainAddress` and authenticate via those.
-5. Get the `eip5131:<authKey>` TEXT record of `mainENS` and ensure it matches `authAddress`.
+5. Get the `eip5131:<authKey>` TEXT record of `mainPNS` and ensure it matches `authAddress`.

 Note that this specification allows for both contract level and client/server side validation of signatures.
 It is not limited to smart contracts, which is why there is no proposed external interface definition.

 ### Revocation of `authAddress`
-To revoke permission of `authAddress`, delete the `eip5131:<authKey>` TEXT record of `mainENS` or update it to point to a new `authAddress`.
+To revoke permission of `authAddress`, delete the `eip5131:<authKey>` TEXT record of `mainPNS` or update it to point to a new `authAddress`.

 ## Rationale

 ### Usage of EIP-137
 The proposed specification makes use of EIP-137 rather than introduce another registry paradigm.
-The reason for this is due to the existing wide adoption of EIP-137 and ENS.
+The reason for this is due to the existing wide adoption of EIP-137 and PNS.

-However, the drawback to EIP-137 is that any linked `authAddress` must contain some ETH in order to set the `authENS` reverse record as well as the `eip5131:vault` TEXT record.
+However, the drawback to EIP-137 is that any linked `authAddress` must contain some ETH in order to set the `authPNS` reverse record as well as the `eip5131:vault` TEXT record.
 This can be solved by a separate reverse lookup registry that enables `mainAddress` to set the reverse record and TEXT record with a message signed by `authAddress`.

-With the advent of L2s and ENS Layer 2 functionalities, off chain verification of linked addresses is possible even with domains managed across different chains.
+With the advent of L2s and PNS Layer 2 functionalities, off chain verification of linked addresses is possible even with domains managed across different chains.

 ### One-to-Many Authentication Relationship
 This proposed specification allows for a one (`mainAddress`) to many (`authAddress`) authentication relationship.  i.e. one `mainAddress` can authorize many `authAddress` to authenticate, but an `authAddress` can only authenticate itself or a single `mainAddress`.